-Figure 5: Legacy Operation

-When the SBC receives the 608 result code, it correlates that with the original INVITE from the UAC.
+Figure 5: Legacy Operation When the SBC receives the 608 response code, it correlates that with the original INVITE from the UAC.
 The SBC remembers that it inserted the sip.608 feature capability, which means it is responsible for somehow alerting the UAC the call failed and whom to contact.
 At this point the SBC can play a prompt, either natively or through a mechanism such as NETANN [RFC4240], that sends the relevant information in the appropriate media to the UAC.
-Note the SBC also still sends the full 608 response code, including the Call-Info header, towards the UAC.
+As an example, the SBC could extract the FN and TEL vCard fields and play something like a special information tone (see Telcordia SR-2275 [SR-2275] section 6.21.2.1 or ITU-T E.180 [ITU.E.180.1998] section 7), followed by "Your call has been rejected by ...", followed by a text-to-speech translation of the FN text, followed by "You can reach them on", followed by a text-to-speech translation of the telephone number in the TEL field.